-- place evolve.
-There is no unambiguously "right" answer, but the data presented above are important for several reasons. - 9.12 The Local Plans that were adopted in 2018 had targets of 22,100 net additional jobs for Cambridge City and 22,000 for South Cambridgeshire District over the period 2011-2031.
-Drawing on the table above, it is apparent that: - According to the hybrid CBR/BRES data, South Cambridgeshire had delivered 92% of the overall jobs target over the first seven years of the (20 year) Plan.
-Conversely the EEFM 2017 estimate implied that South Cambridgeshire had produced about a third of the jobs target (suggesting that the target was "about right"). - The differences were less dramatic for Cambridge and in the opposite direction on hybrid CBR/BRES data, it had delivered 71% of the twenty-year target while on EEFM 2017 data, it had achieved about 78%.
+- 9.10 Estimating employment is intrinsically difficult and it is, arguably, becoming ever harder as forms and patterns of employment and the locations in which "work" takes place evolve.
+There is no unambiguously "right" answer, but the data presented above are important for several reasons. - 9.11 The Local Plans that were adopted in 2018 had targets of 22,100 net additional jobs for Cambridge City and 22,000 for South Cambridgeshire District over the period 2011-2031.
+Drawing on the table above, it is apparent that: - According to the hybrid CBR/BRES data, South Cambridgeshire had delivered 88% of the overall jobs target over the first seven years of the (20 year) Plan.
+Conversely the EEFM 2017 estimate implied that South Cambridgeshire had produced about a third of the jobs target (suggesting that the target was "about right"). - The differences were limited for Cambridge and in the opposite direction on hybrid CBR/BRES data, it had delivered 77% of the twenty-year target while on EEFM 2017 data, it had achieved about 78%.